Translate to your native language

 • Flip and cook the other side till it is slightly brown too.

-• Serve with a dry chutney/fresh coconut chutney or a dry chana dal chutney.
+• Serve with a fresh coconut chutney or a dry chana dal chutney.
 Check for the recipes in the chutneys section.
+You can also serve these dosas with any vegetable curry of your choice.

 For the Whole-Food Plant-Based (WFPB) version: